jennifern6/jennifern6/README.md

 ![Jen's Banner](./jennifer_nguyen_banner1.png)

 Hello! 👋 I’m Jennifer, but you can call me Jen!

-I'm a sales pro turned **software engineer** who loves coding and cooking up creative projects.
+I'm a sales pro turned <b>software engineer</b> who loves coding and bringing creative ideas to life.

-I am currently a ⭐<b>Teaching Assistant (Software Engineering)</b>⭐ at BrainStation - I'll be helping students navigate through their coding journey in this intensive 3-month program.
+I’m currently a ⭐<b>Teaching Assistant (Software Engineering)</b>⭐ at BrainStation, where I help students navigate their coding journey in an intensive 3-month program.
+The best part?
+Connecting with students, chatting about code, and learning through a LOT of code reviews!

-Alright, now let's dive into a menu full of fun! 🍴✨
+Alright, now let’s dive into a menu full of fun! 🍴✨

 ---